andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 ]
 ```

-3. Inside the template-container connect the `img` to `photo` variable inside the array's objects with `:src` attribute.
+3. Inside the template-container connect the `img` container to `photo` variable inside the array's objects with `:src` attribute.
 4. Inside the template-container create two containers: one with ON SALE text and another one with SOLD OUT.
 Make them conditional based on values of `isOnSale` and `isSoldOut` variables.
 5. Apply conditional styles to text for items that have `isSoldOut` equal to `true`.